Weak Signal Asymptotics for Sequentially Randomized Experiments: Applications to Regret Analysis

+Theorem \ref{theo:conv_triangular_psi} implies that there exists a sequence of sequentially randomized experiments with the same limiting sampling functions whose sample paths converge to:

+with $S_{k,0} = Q_{k,0} = 0$.
+Below, we will focus on the behavior of translation-invariant two-armed Thompson sampling in the undersmoothed ($c = 0$) setting, but will also empirically evaluate the smoothed ($c > 0$) setting for different effect sizes.

-As usual, we focus on the behavior of \eqref{eq:TS2_finite} in the diffusion regime as in Definition \ref{def:reward_diff_scale}.
+\begin{rema} As usual, we focus on the behavior of \eqref{eq:TS2_finite} in the weak signal regime as in Definition \ref{def:reward_diff_scale}.
 However, because this algorithm is translation invariant, we can always without loss of generality assume that $\mu^n_2 = 0$ when studying its behavior.
 In that case---as discussed in Remark \ref{rema:translation}---our results apply as long as $\limn \sqrt{n}(\mu^n_1 - \mu^n_2) = \delta$ and $(\sigma^n_k)^2 = \sigma^2$, even if the mean arm rewards $\mu_k^n$ themselves may not converge to 0.
-When stating results below, we assume that $\mu^n_2 = 0$, in which case $\mu^n_1 = \delta^n$.
+When stating results below, we assume that $\mu^n_2 = 0$, in which case $\mu^n_1 = \delta^n$. \end{rema}

-Now, to obtain a diffusion limit, we again need to choose a scaling for the prior standard deviation, $\nu^n$, that yields a convergent sequence of sampling functions.
-As above, one option would be to use non-vanishing smoothing, $\limn n(\nu^n)^{-2} = c > 0$, in which case we would expect weak convergence to the solution of the following SDE: